 Robust and independently anti-ligature tested, our handles are tried, tested and proven in the Mental Health environment.
 Using the Door & Hardware Federation specification – TS001 – our handles pass at the highest level in their respective categories: A4 for anti-ligature resistant in all directions; B4 for anti-ligature resistant vertically downwards.

 So in high-risk environments, only A4 rated handles should be used – like the Pinch Grip or Turn/Pull.

 In situations where manual dexterity of service users is the primary concern, the B4 rated handles can be used – like the Elephant's Trunk or Oryx – which make door opening easier for those with lower strength.

 Handles and locks can be mounted separate or unified back-plates, depending on the situation.
 And, in the case of retrofittting, larger back-plates can be specified to cover mounting holes from the previous installation.

 The Turn/pull handle is supplied as standard, but some locks can be upgraded to the Oryx lever – which is more suitable where manual dexterity is the priority over ligature resistance.
 Get in touch for details.

 You’ve made us the market leader in anti-barricade locksets.
 Tried, tested and proven.
 With complete lock override, giving staff peace of mind and keeping service users safer.

 Technical Information for Mental Health products, plus details on how to specify and purchase products for use in Mental Health environments.

-Our closed keyway system is designed to limit keyway tampering by stopping foreign objects from jamming the keyway, and uses staff-only keys to improve security and privacy.
+Our closed keyway system is designed to limit keyway tampering by stopping foreign objects from jamming the keyway, and using staff-only keys to improve security and privacy.